rezemika/humanized_opening_hours/README.md

 ## Have nice schedules

 You can pass any valid locale name to `OHParser`, it will work for the majority of methods, cause they only need Babel's translations.
-However, the `description()` method needs more translations, so it works only with a few locales, whose list is available with `hoh.DESCRIPTION_LOCALE`.
-Use another one will raise an exception.
+However, the `description()` and `plaintext_week_description()` methods need more translations, so it works only with a few locales, whose list is available with `hoh.AVAILABLE_LOCALES`.
+Use another one will make methods return inconsistent sentences.

 -----